 Lung cancer

-Lung cancer can begin in the respiratory system (primary lung cancer) or another part of the body and spread to the lungs (secondary or metastatic cancer in the lung) [44050].
-It has a low survival rate [36045] and smoking is the largest risk factor for the disease [44050].
+Lung cancer starts with abnormal cell growth that multiple in an uncontrollable way [44050].
+Lung cancer can begin in the respiratory system (primary lung cancer) or another part of the body and spread to the lungs (secondary or metastatic cancer in the lung).
+It has a low survival rate [36045].
+Risk factors for the disease are:

 References